The following are the rules for participating in Swedish Game Awards 2016.

 §1.1 Swedish Game Awards (SGA) reserves the right to decide whether an entry may compete or not.

-§2.1 Entries must run on one of the following operating systems: Windows 7 or 8, Linux (latest stable build of Ubuntu) or OS X (as a Universal binary).
+§2.1 Entries must run on one of the following operating systems: Windows 7, 8 or 10, Linux (latest stable build of Ubuntu) or OS X (as a Universal binary).
 Emulators are permitted.
-The entries may use special hardware such as gamepads or home made input devices, but they must provided to SGA prior to jury weekend in order for the jury to be able to do their job.
+The entries may use special hardware such as gamepads or home made input devices, but they must provided to SGA prior to the jury weekend in order for the jury to be able to do their job.
 They will be returned shortly after.

 §2.3 Entries are allowed to use existing technology (such as libraries, game engines, game makers, etc.) and existing media (such as images, 3D models, sound effects, etc.) However, teams must have the right to use the technology, media and trademarks, as well as the right to submit the final entry to SGA for judgement, i.e. respect copyrights and any applicable license agreements.
 This also means that modifications of existing games (“mods”) are allowed.